 The accounts have been drawn up on the going concern basis, the validity of which depends upon the implementation of the business plan and the continued support of the company's ultimate parent company, Cambridge Information Group II LLC.
+In addition to the existing 10 year loan facilities advanced in 2018 by the company's parent, Cambridge Information Group II LLC, the company has also received a further commitment of support from Cambridge Information Group II LLC.
 Cambridge Information Group II LLC, have confirmed that they will continue to support the company for at least 18 months from the date of approval of the financial statements.
 The financial statements do not include any adjustments that would result from the withdrawal of this support.